sablier-labs/lockup/README.md

 ### How it works

-As I mentioned in the Features section, the creation and deposit operations are distinct.
-This means that when a stream is created, the balance will be set to 0.
+As I mentioned in the features section, the creation and deposit operations are distinct.
+This means that when a stream is created, the balance will be set to 0 with further deposits that will be made (we can still have `createAndDeposit` function to maintain the same UX).

-Since the streams are open-ended, we don't have a start time neither an end time, instead we have a time reference (`lastTimeUpdate`) which will be set to `block.timestampt` at the creation of the stream.
+Since the streams are open-ended, we don't have a start time nor an end time, instead we have a time reference (`lastTimeUpdate`) which will be set to `block.timestampt` at the creation of the stream.
 There are several actions that will update this time reference:

 - when a withdrawal is made

-  - `lastTimeUpdate` will be set to the given `time` parameter passed in the function, you see why this parameter is required in the explantion from [this PR](https://github.com/sablier-labs/v2-open-ended/pull/4)
+  - `lastTimeUpdate` will be set to the given `time` parameter passed in the function, you can see why this parameter is needed in the explantion from [this PR](https://github.com/sablier-labs/v2-open-ended/pull/4)

 - when the rate per second is changed
   - `lastTimeUpdate` will be set to `block.timestampt`, this time update is required in the `_adjustRatePerSecond`